sophgo/sophon-sail/docs/source_en/module_cpp/cpp_Blend.rst

 Blend
 ____________

 Picture stitching.
 Multiple pictures can be stitched together.
-Only BM1688 and CV186AH  support this interface.
+Only BM1688 and CV186AH SoC mode support this interface.

 Constructor Blend()